Channel Island Near-shore Fish Spawning Reef: Improving Fish Habitat and Resilience

 • 2023: Partners hosted a community workshop to gather input from local stakeholders.

-• 2024: Based on input gathered from local stakeholders, GLFC, MDNR, EGLE, ECT Inc., and Purdue University continued to gather and refine feasibility information for the Shelter and Channel Island and Kawkawlin River restoration sites.
+• 2024: Based on input gathered from local stakeholders during an additional virtual community meeting, GLFC, MDNR, EGLE, ECT Inc., and Purdue University continued to gather and refine feasibility information for the Channel Island and Kawkawlin River restoration sites.

 FAQs